South Beach Diet Plan (PDF and PRINTABLE)

 The diet facilitates weight loss alongside good cardiac conditions.
 In this article, we shall discuss its success and failures extensively.

 What is South Beach Diet Plan?

-The south beach diet runs in phases, the first two phases are geared towards weight loss while the later focuses on weight maintenance.
-Let’s take a run down on these phases.
+The south beach diet runs in phases, the first two phases are geared towards weight loss while the latter focuses on weight maintenance.
+Let’s take a rundown on these phases.

 Phase 1 (Lasts for 14days)

-Here is detailed description of South Beach Diet meal plan phase 1
+Here is a detailed description of South Beach Diet meal plan phase 1

 Food to Include in Your Phase 1

-Having read Dr. Agatston’s book thoroughly, I would recommend the list of food items for phase.
+Having read Dr. Agatston’s book thoroughly, I would recommend the list of food items for the phase.

 For Your Lean Proteins